CMC-QCL/Intro-to-Jupyter-and-Markdown/README.md

 # [QCL Workshop] Intro to Jupyter Notebooks and Markdown

-Download the files as a zip file or
+Download all the files as a [zip file](https://github.com/CMC-QCL/intro-to-jupyter-and-markdown/archive/master.zip) or

 If you have git installed, clone the repository by